vasu31dev/playwright-ts/README.md

 - --retries -> retry count for failed tests
 - --headed -> run in headed mode (default is headless)
 - --project=chromium
-- --repeat-each 3 -> repeach each test 3 times
+- --repeat-each 3 -> repeat each test 3 times
 - --grep-invert -> opposite of -g or grep
 - --max-failures 4 -> Stop after the first 4 test failures.
-This includes count of failures in retry test as well
+This includes a count of failures in the retry test as well
 - --list -> list all the tests, but do not run them.

 For more information, please refer to the [Playwright CLI documentation](https://playwright.dev/docs/test-cli).